n8n-io/n8n-docs/docs/reference/setup-pm2.md

 ### Auto-start on machine restarts

-PM2 can generate startup scripts and configure them in order to keep your process list intact across expected or unexpected machine restarts.
+PM2 can generate startup scripts and configure them to keep your process list intact across expected or unexpected machine restarts.

 Refer to the official [PM2 documetation](https://pm2.keymetrics.io/docs/usage/startup/) to learn about configuring the auto-start script.